santos0santos0/santos0santos0/README.md

 ###

 <p align="left">My name is João Pedro.
-I'm Information Security Technician at @IntruderLabs, and Software Developer.
+I'm a Information Security Technician at @IntruderLabs, and Software Developer.
 I'm interested in technology: (in)security, networking, infrastructure, programming and software architecture.</p>

 ###